dekuNukem/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_notes.md

 | 11           | `03`, `0B` | Unknown |
 | 12           | `80`       | Terminator - no more data <br> if 0x90, more data follows |
 | 13-49        | Zero, garbage       | Filler |

-Battery level: 8 is full, 9 is charging.
-2 is considered low.

 ### Button status format